 Two years ago I started a number of crabapple from seed.
-They’re do for some wiring.
+They’re due for some wiring.

 Two year-old crabapple seedlings